SuhailSama/MR_RL/README.md

 - "Read_data.py" - reads experimental data from pkl (sent by Max).
 This needs to be modified accordingly
 - "Learning_Module.py" - Gaussian Process learning module
 - "MR_ddpg.py" - RL control using MDDPG
+- ""MR_experiment.py" - code for passing actions to the experiemtn and returning outputs (X,Y,alphas,time,freq)
 - Scripts from Max
 - ...